pramalin/quarkus-raspberry-pi/index.md

 **Prerequisites**
 1. having access to a Kubernetes and/or OpenShift cluster.
 Minikube and Minishift are valid options.
-2. being able to package the docker image from the native application guide
+2. being able to package the docker image

 #### Deploying to Raspberry Pi